ssardina-agts/sarl-demos/maven-version/README.md

 - Every time a body receives a `BodyInfo` event, a (different) body updates its force to account for that body.
 - Every time **Universe** receives a `BodyInfo` event (from some body), it re-draws that body.

+## Running it

+You can run it with the JAR with dependencies:

+	java -cp target/demo-nbody-1.0.0.7.2-jar-with-dependencies.jar io.janusproject.Boot au.edu.rmit.agtgrp.sarl.demos.nbody.Universe

+Since `io.janusproject.Boot` is the main class in the JAR file you can also just run:

+	java -jar target/demo-nbody-1.0.0.7.2-jar-with-dependencies.jar  au.edu.rmit.agtgrp.sarl.demos.nbody.Universe

 ## Screenshot